Lynchings of Mer Rouge, Louisiana: Lynching

 In Bastrop, on August 24, 1922, Morehouse Parish, Louisiana held a festival called the "good roads bond rally."
 Events included a picnic and baseball game.
 After the event, a group of around 50 cars returned from Bastrop to Mer Rouge around 5:00 PM.
 At the halfway mark between the towns, the convoy was stopped by heavily armed black-robed KKK men who searched every vehicle.
-At gunpoint, they forced five men from their cars Watt Daniel, Thomas F. Richards, J.L.
+At gunpoint, they forced five men from their cars Watt Daniel, Thomas F. Richard, J.L.
 Daniel, W.C.
 Andrews and C.C.
 "Tot" Davenport from their cars.
-That was the last time F. Watt Daniel and Thomas F. Richards were seen alive.
+That was the last time F. Watt Daniel and Thomas F. Richard were seen alive.
 After being released in Collinston, Louisiana, a town 7.5 mi away, Andrews and J.L.
 Daniel later stumbled into town with whipping injuries on their back, C.C.
 "Tot" Davenport returned unharmed.

 Witnesses testified in later investigations that near Lake Lafourche they saw a truck filled with black-hooded men guarding two blindfolded men in the bed of the truck.
 The same witnesses later saw the truck return minus the two blindfolded men about 45 minutes later.

 Aftermath

 Local Bastrop authorities, heavily infiltrated by the KKK, covered up the killings.
-Relatives of the missing had to appeal to State officials to get help in discovering the fate of the missing men, Filmore Watt Daniels and Thomas F. Richards.
+Relatives of the missing had to appeal to State officials to get help in discovering the fate of the missing men, Filmore Watt Daniel and Thomas F. Richard.

 Events came to a head when on December 19, 1922, Governor John M. Parker declared Morehouse Parish under martial law.
-Divers searching for the bodies of F. Watt Daniel and Thomas F. Richards had to be guarded by Louisiana National Guardsmen.
+Divers searching for the bodies of F. Watt Daniel and Thomas F. Richard had to be guarded by Louisiana National Guardsmen.
 On December 24, 1922, a "mysterious explosion" brought the badly decomposed bodies of two men to the surface of Lake Lafourche.
 New Orleans pathologists brought in specially by the Governor identified the bodies by noting that one wore a belt buckle with the initials "F.W.D."
-(F. Watt Daniel) and the other had clothing that Richards reportedly wore the night he went missing.
+(F. Watt Daniel) and the other had clothing that Richard reportedly wore the night he went missing.
+Both bodies evidenced premortem torture that included bone fractures at regularized intervals; the body bearing clothing and personal items belonging to F. Watt Daniel had been subjected to surgical castration.

 There was much speculation on the motive behind the lynchings but the silence of those involved limited why the men were killed.
 The leading theory was related to an alleged attack on the car of Dr. B. M. McKoin, a top official in the Klan No 34 enforcement squad.
 The survivors of the lynchings said they were questioned about this event but professed their innocence.